anipalur/gce-a-levels-bot/.github/PULL_REQUEST_TEMPLATE.md

 Firstly, thanks for taking the time to contribute to this project!

 Please go through all sections of this PR template before submitting.
-Type 'None.' under sections of this template that do not apply to your PR.
 Make sure your PR is not a duplicate.

 Check CONTRIBUTING.md for more about contribution guidelines.